 But it was fun to be able to direct and make art in a way I had always wanted to.
 I cite those two shoots as the best time I have ever created anything, ever.

 I really liked watching the movies you made but they didn't make me want to jerk off.
 I like the scene in the Larkin movie where she drinks the milk and then knocks over the glass of milk but the sound design was too weird and unsettling for me to ignore.

 I can totally understand that.
 My hope was that Larkin Love and Derrick Pierce would be sexually ample and exciting enough to hold up the content while I tried to stuff every other-than-sex idea I could stuff in this one piece.

 My goal was to disjoint the simple narrative/catalyst of Larkin getting in trouble for spilling the milk and being “punished” and hopefully push everything into a loose dreamscape.
 On top of the recurring but slightly different shots of her sitting at the table, the sound design was important in enhancing that atmosphere.
 That may have been a mistake on my part but also sounds like it worked in that capacity—at least sort of—but didn’t work where it really needed to—on the groin.

-My equation is this: You have ten minutes or less to do what you want, and then you have to let the raincoat crowd have what they paid (or stole) for.
+My equation is this: You have ten minutes or less to do what you want and then you have to let the raincoat crowd have what they paid (or stolen) for.
 I just got to get better at finding the balance if I take it up again.